Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

     !!!
 Important

-        If you haven't done so yet, make sure you started the Covalent server with `covalent start` in the command-line.

-        Also tell quacc that you wish to use Covalent by running `quacc set WORKFLOW_ENGINE covalent` in the command-line.
+        If you haven't done so yet, make sure you run the following to tell quacc you wish to use Covalent and start the Covalent server:

+        ```bash
+        quacc set WORKFLOW_ENGINE covalent
+        covalent start
+        ```

     ```python
     import covalent as ct